J-Ramalho/industRial/docs/10_spc.md

   select(-Hour) %>%
   mutate(across(starts_with("S"), round, 2))
 ```

-Now we load the qcc package that has the required quality control tools:

-<b>Calibration run</b>

 In order to establish a control chart it is recommended to run a "calibration run".
 The calibration run is used to calculate the control limits before entering "regular production".
 Using the first 10 samples we call the qcc() function to make the required calculations.